metacpan/metacpan-cpan-extracted/distros/N/Net-Curl-Promiser/README.md

 # DESCRIPTION

-This module wraps [Net::Curl::Multi](https://metacpan.org/pod/Net::Curl::Multi) to facilitate asynchronous HTTP requests with Promise objects.
+This module wraps [Net::Curl::Multi](https://metacpan.org/pod/Net::Curl::Multi) to facilitate asynchronous requests with Promise objects.
+Net::Curl::Promiser interfaces with Net::Curl::Multi’s polling callbacks to simplify your task of coordinating multiple concurrent requests.

 [Net::Curl::Promiser](https://metacpan.org/pod/Net::Curl::Promiser) itself is a base class; you’ll need to provide an interface to whatever event loop you use.
 See ["SUBCLASS INTERFACE"](#subclass-interface)